-Whilst the WEEE regulations and associated Defra guidance are not prescriptive on the details of a WEEE compliance fee and its methodology, they do establish several requirements for those stakeholders seeking to submit proposals for the methodology of the compliance fee mechanism:
+Whilst the WEEE regulations and associated Defra guidance are not prescriptive on the details of the WEEE compliance fee and the methodology underpinning it, they do establish several requirements for those stakeholders seeking to submit proposals for the methodology of the compliance fee mechanism:

-- 1. The compliance fee should discourage PCSs from collecting WEEE significantly above their own targets and then seeking to sell that surplus at excessive prices to PCSs that are short of their target amount in any category for which they have obligation - 2.
-The methodology will take into account the different costs associated with the collection, treatment, recovery and environmentally sound disposal of each of the WEEE streams distinguished in the regulations - 3.
-The fee will be set at a level which encourages schemes to take all reasonable steps to meet their collection target without recourse to the compliance fee - 4.
+- The WEEE compliance fee should discourage PCSs from collecting WEEE significantly above their own targets and then seeking to sell that surplus at excessive prices to PCSs that are short of their target amount in any category for which they have an obligation - 2.
+Proposed methodologies should take into account the different costs associated with the collection, treatment, recovery and environmentally sound disposal of each of the WEEE streams distinguished in the regulations - 3.
+The compliance fee should be set at a level which encourages schemes to take all reasonable steps to meet their collection target without recourse to the compliance fee - 4.
 The fee is payable on the tonnage for which a scheme is responsible, but which has not been achieved through its own collections from DCFs, regulation 34, 43, 50 or 52 returns, or through arrangements with third parties.